When the Inner Critic Shows Up: A Compassion-Focused Approach to Creativity

 Self-Compassion as a Practice

-Paul Gilbert reminds us that compassion isn’t about being “nice.”
+Paul Gilbert reminds us that compassion isn’t about being “nice” to ourselves or others.
 It’s about developing courageous inner warmth.
-This is a stance of strength, wisdom, and kindness, especially when we’re struggling or facing difficulties in our lives.
+This is a stance of strength, wisdom, and kindness, especially when we or those around us are struggling or facing difficulties in our lives.

 For us in the caring professions, this might mean: